sunnyvilles/mortgage-calculation/readme.md

 #### Spring

-go to mortages-app/spring-boot and run following :
+go to spring-boot folder and run following :

 	clean install